data-upstream/docs/README.md

 ## prepare your devices

-5. Set Headers appriately:
+1. Set Headers appriately:
 {
   "Content-Type": "application/json",
   "Accept": "application/json",
   "X-Access-Token": "YOUR_TOKEN"
 }
-6. Push any valid JSON to
+2. From your data source/producer push any valid JSON to https://db.alpha.data-upstream.ch/api/log_data
-https://db.alpha.data-upstream.ch/api/log_data
+3. Run a Jupyter Notebook to explore the data with Bokeh, etc...
+See https://www.data-upstream.ch/ for more informations